samueldr-wip/pico-infonesPlus/README.md

 ## PCB with Raspberry Pi Pico

 Create your own little Pico Based NES console and play with an orginal (S)NES controller.
+The PCB design files can be found in the [PCB](/PCB) folder.
 Several Companies  can make these PCBs for you.

 I personally recommend [PCBWay](https://www.pcbway.com/).
 The boards i ordered from them are of excellent quality.

 [![Image](assets/pcbw.png)](https://www.pcbway.com/)

 When ordering, simply upload the zip file containing the design.
-This zip  file is available in the [releases page](https://github.com/fhoedemakers/pico-infonesPlus/releases/latest) and can also be found in the [PCB](PCB/) folder.
+This zip  file is available in the [releases page](https://github.com/fhoedemakers/pico-infonesPlus/releases/latest) and can also be found [here](PCB/).

 > [!NOTE]
 >  Soldering skills are required.